UnicornWhiskers/Regular-Expressions/README.md

 \.[0-9]{3}

-But to make this optional I need to put this into a capture group (in brackets) and followed by the question mark (?) which indicates teh preceeding group shoudl match zero or more times.
+But to make this optional I need to put this into a capture group (in brackets) and followed by the question mark (?) which indicates the preceeding group should match zero or more times.

 So that should look like: